danielvartan/actverse/README.md

 <!-- badges: end -->

-The goal of `actstudio` is to provide a fast and friendly way to process, analyze and visualize actimetric/actigraphic data.
-It is designed to flexibly parse output data from many devices used for clinic and research proposes.
+The goal of `actstudio` is to provide a fast and friendly way to process, analyze and visualize actimetric/actigraphic data in R. It is designed to parse data from many devices used for clinic and research proposes.

 ## Installation